- 1 Shell Moulding Process Overview

 Riser is a reservoir that is built into the mould and is used to keep pieces from shrinking while they are being cooled.

 Runout occurs when liquid metal seeps from a mould that is either faulty or insufficiently sealed.

-Shakeout is the technique of vibrating molds-casting combinations in order to remove the mould from the casting during the casting process.
+The shakeout is the technique of vibrating mold-casting combinations in order to remove the mould from the casting during the casting process.